foundriesio/docs/CONTRIBUTING.md

 ## Working on Documentation

-While working on documentation, Try to use spelling and grammar checks when possible and ask a technical writer if you have questions.
+While working on documentation, try to use spelling and grammar checks when possible and ask a technical writer if you have questions.
 You should consult the [style guide](https://foundriesio.atlassian.net/wiki/spaces/ID/pages/2392067/Foundries.io+Style+and+Communication+Guide) for guidelines and suggestions.
 As the style guide is a "living document",